 Are Australian Shepherds Difficult?

-Just like any other dog breeds, the Australia Shepherd would be a delight to take care of if your lifestyle fits its needs.
+Just like any other dog breed, the Australian Shepherd would be a delight to take care of if your lifestyle fits its needs.
 It can be aggressive if it is not properly given enough exercise, diet, and other things that a dog needs.
 Bad behaviors might also be caused by other factors, such as lack of proper training and socialization.

 It can also be due to defensive aggressiveness from previous abuse.
 But once these issues are all ironed out, Australian Shepherds would serve as loyal, protective, and happy to be around.
 Ensure that your Aussie would have a good routine and proper jobs to focus its energy into.